uyousafzai54/uyousafzai54/README.md

 # Hi, I'm Umar Yousafzai 👋

-I'm an incoming Software Engineering student at the University of Waterloo in Fall 2020.
-I'm interested in the intersection of software engineering and medicine.
+I'm currently a 1A Software Engineering student at the University of Waterloo.

 ![Alt Text](https://media.giphy.com/media/LmNwrBhejkK9EFP504/giphy.gif)
 <!--I have previously worked as a research student at Princess Margaret Cancer Centre to analyze image registration algorithms for tumour delineations.
 I'm interested in the intersection between software engineering and medicine. -->